nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `add-group n/Close Friends  p/1 2 3 4 5`

-### Deleting a friend group: `del-group`
+### Adding a meeting : `add-meeting`

+Records a meeting with an existing person in FriendDex.

+Format: `add-meeting INDEX d/DATE t/TIME desc/DESCRIPTION`

-Deletes a friend group from FriendDex with the specified name.
+* Records a meeting with the person at the specified `INDEX`.

-Format: `del-group n/GROUP_NAME`

-* The group name provided should already exist in FriendDex.

 Examples:
-* `del-group n/Close Friends`
+* `meeting 1 d/16-02-2021 t/1130 desc/We had lunch together!`
+* `meeting 2 d/17-02-2021 t/1930 desc/We went to see the sunset!`

 ### Adding a profile picture : `add-picture`